 Who needs Private Health Insurance in Spain?

-There are five main reasons Expats choose private medical insurance when they move to Spain.
+There are five main reasons Expats choose private health insurance when they move to Spain.

-- Your Spanish Visa or Residence permit requires you to have private cover.
+- Your Spanish Visa or Residence permit requires you to have additional private coverage.

 - You want more control over your choice of healthcare professional and care.